Hyaline cartilage: Structure

-Hyaline cartilage is covered externally by a fibrous membrane known as the perichondrium or, when it's along articulating surfaces, the synovial membrane.
-This membrane contains vessels that provide the cartilage with nutrition through diffusion.
+Hyaline cartilage is the most common kind of cartilage in the human body.
+It is primarily composed of type II collagen and proteoglycans.
+Hyaline cartilage is located in the trachea, nose, epiphyseal plate, sternum, and ribs.

-Hyaline cartilage matrix is primarily made of type II collagen and chondroitin sulphate, both of which are also found in elastic cartilage.
+Hyaline cartilage is covered externally by a fibrous membrane known as the perichondrium.
+The primary cells of cartilage are chondrocytes, which are in a matrix of fibrous tissue, proteoglycans and glycosaminoglycans.

-Hyaline cartilage exists on the sternal ends of the ribs, in the larynx, trachea, and bronchi, and on the articulating surfaces of bones.
-It gives the structures a definite but pliable form.
-The presence of collagen fibres makes such structures and joints strong, but with limited mobility and flexibility.
+As cartilage does not have lymph glands or blood vessels, the movements of solutes, including nutrients, occur via diffusion within the fluid compartments contiguous with adjacent tissues.
+Cartilage gives the structures a definite but pliable form, making them strong, but with limited mobility and flexibility.
+Cartilage has no nerves.

-Hyaline cartilage is the most prevalent type of cartilage.
-It also forms the temporary embryonic skeleton, which is gradually replaced by bone, and the skeleton of elasmobranch fish.
+Hyaline cartilage also forms the temporary embryonic skeleton, which is gradually replaced by bone, and the skeleton of elasmobranch fish.

 Microanatomy

-When a slice of hyaline cartilage is examined under the microscope, it is shown to consist of cells (chondrocytes) of a rounded or bluntly angular form, lying in groups of two or more in a granular, or almost homogeneous matrix.
-When arranged in groups of two or more, the chondrocytes have rounded, but generally straight outlines; where they are in contact with each other, and in the rest of their circumference, they are rounded.
+When a slice of hyaline cartilage is examined under the microscope, it is shown to consist of chondrocytes of a rounded or bluntly angular form, lying in groups of two or more in a granular, or almost homogeneous matrix.
+When arranged in groups of two or more, the chondrocytes have rounded, but generally straight outlines, where they are in contact with each other, and in the rest of their circumference, they are rounded.

 They consist of translucent protoplasm with fine interlacing filaments and minute granules are sometimes present.
 Embedded in this are one or two round nuclei, having the usual intranuclear network.

 The cells are contained in cavities in the matrix, called cartilage lacunae.
 These cavities are actually artificial gaps formed from the shrinking of the cells during the staining and setting of the tissue for examination.
-The inter-territorial space between the isogenous cell groups contains relatively more collagen fibres, allowing it to maintain its shape while the actual cells shrink, creating the lacunae.
+The inter-territorial space between the isogenous cell groups contains relatively more collagen fibers, allowing it to maintain its shape while the actual cells shrink, creating the lacunae.
 This constitutes the so-called 'capsule' of the space.
 Each lacuna is usually occupied by a single cell, but during mitosis, it may contain two, four, or even eight cells.